rbms-bsc/DCRMR/_pages/Ppdm/Place-of-distribution.md

 >Example:
 ><CITE>Philadelphia printed, London reprinted</CITE>

-<a name="4.211.8.6">4.211.8.6</a> If both the place and [name of distributor](/DCRMR/ppdm/Name-of-distributor/) associated with an earlier manifestation appear together with the place and (/DCRMR/ppdm/Name-of-distributor/) of the manifestation being described, transcribe each place with the distributor to which it corresponds.
+<a name="4.211.8.6">4.211.8.6</a> If both the place and [Name of distributor](/DCRMR/ppdm/Name-of-distributor/) associated with an earlier manifestation appear together with the place and (/DCRMR/ppdm/Name-of-distributor/) of the manifestation being described, transcribe each place with the distributor to which it corresponds.

 >Example:
 ><CITE>London : Printed for Knight and Lacy, Paternoster-Row ; Greenfield, Mass. : Re-printed by Ansel Phelps, and for sale by him at his bookstore, also by West & Richardson, Cummings, Hilliard & Co., Boston, and Wilder & Campbell, New-York</CITE>

 ## 4.211.9 Places of distribution in multipart monographs

-<a name="4.211.9.1">4.211.9.1</a> If the manifestation is issued in more than one physical part, and the place of distribution changes in the course of publication, give the place of distribution of the later part(s) in a [note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [4.216.4.1](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.4.1)).
+<a name="4.211.9.1">4.211.9.1</a> If the manifestation is issued in more than one physical part, and the place of distribution changes in the course of publication, give the place of distribution of the later part(s) in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [4.216.4.1](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.4.1)).

 >Example:
 >Place of distribution:<CITE>Stuttgart ; Tübingen</CITE>